Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 It can be difficult finding participants with disabilities.
 You’ll get the best research results if you make it easy for them to take part and let them use the technology they’re used to.

 Using public spaces (pop-up research)

-Do pop up research in places where your target users are likely to be so you can reach those with particular needs, eg:
+Do pop-up research in places where your target users are likely to be so you can reach those with particular needs, for example:

 - visit a university if you want to talk to students

 - go to a job centre if you need to talk to the unemployed or those on benefits

 You can get a lot of participants to take part in pop-up research and there are no costs, except for travel and your time.